thoughtspot/thoughtspot.github.io/_admin/data-modeling/spotiq-data-model-preferences.md

 1. Click **Data** in the top menu, and choose **Tables**,  **Worksheets**, or **[Views]({{site.baseurl}}/complex-search/about-query-on-query.html)**.

-2. Click on the name of your data source.
+2. Click the name of your data source.

 3. On the **Columns** tab, find the COLUMN NAMES you want to exclude from SpotIQ analyses, and scroll to the right to find `SPOTIQ PREFERENCE`.